Platform

 Instance

 An Instance represents a single business (SMB) in Teal.
 It is a representation of your customer’s SMB accounting data.
+They have a chart of accounts, a subscription tier, and a start date.

 Chart of accounts